☎ Call Today Free Consult

 Secure your devices and make sure that no messages, emails, or files are deleted.
 Evidence preservation is crucial in these cases.
 It’s also important to document a timeline of events, noting any interactions, communications, or details that may be relevant to your defense.

 Lastly, contact a criminal defense attorney as soon as possible.
-The sooner you get professional legal help, the better your chances of navigating the legal system and achieving a favorable outcome in your sexual assault case in Dallas, TX.
+The sooner you get professional legal help, the better your chances of working through the legal system and achieving a favorable outcome in your sexual assault case in Dallas, TX.

 Why Immediate Action Makes A Difference?